whisthq/whist/ecs-task-definitions/README.md

 ## Publishing

-Task definitions get automatically published to AWS ECS through the `build-and-publish.yml` GitHub Actions workflow for all applications specified in the YAML workflow to all AWS regions specified in the YAML workflow.
+Task definitions for all currently supported apps get automatically published to AWS ECS through the `build-and-publish.yml` GitHub Actions workflow.
+See `build-and-publish.yml` for the exact list of applications and AWS regions supported.